 The following guidance sets out what Bectu and you, our union members, believe to be current good practice among employers who tour productions to venues across the UK (with the exception of those London venues that are members of SOLT).
-This guidance applies to individuals in all posts and grades (other than those recognised by Equity or Musicians Union), in other words: lighting, video, sound, wardrobe, wigs, chaperones, automation, stage, props, puppetry etc.
+This guidance applies to individuals in all posts and grades (other than those recognised by Equity or Musicians Union), in other words: lighting, sound, wardrobe, wigs, chaperones, automation, carpentry etc.